Tim Anderson Player Props: White Sox vs. Twins

 Tim Anderson At The Plate

-- Anderson has picked up a hit in seven of 12 games this season, with multiple hits five times.
+- Anderson has picked up a hit in eight of 13 games this season, with multiple hits six times.

-- In 12 games played this year, he has not hit a home run.
+- In 13 games played this year, he has not gone deep.

-- Anderson has driven in a run in three games this season (25.0%), including one multiple-RBI game.
+- Anderson has driven in a run in four games this season (30.8%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.